MrSwimmer/SampleCI-CD/README.md

 # SampleCI
-Sample CI/CD in Android by CircleCI & Fabric
+Sample CI/CD in Android by CircleCI & Fabric.